SAFETY AROUND WATER – Second Grade Learn to Swim

 Because one minute is all it takes for a child to drown

-Here in Virginia, drowning is the second leading cause of accidental death among children so the Peninsula Metropolitan YMCA is taking a stand to stop drowning.
+Here in Virginia, drowning is the second leading cause of accidental death among children so the YMCA of the Virginia Peninsulas is taking a stand to stop drowning.
 We offer all second graders the opportunity to become water-safe, free of charge.

 Our service area consists of 989 square miles of water.
 This does not take into account the number of pools our children have access to.